 - High on shopping.
 With any addiction, there is a high that is being chased.
 Shopping addicts feel a sense of anticipation prior to their shopping excursions, a rush after making a purchase, and a sense of dread or regret after they’re done.
-If you find that your shopping trips make your emotions go into similar cycles, you may have a shopping addiction.
+If you find that when you shop make your emotions go into similar cycles, you may have a shopping addiction.

-- Concealing shopping habits.
+- Concealing these habits.
 It can be hard to hide compulsive shopping habits from friends and family members.
-If you have a shopping addiction, you may feel like you need to conceal your spending habits from those close to you.
+If you suffer from this addiction, you may feel like you need to conceal your spending habits from those close to you.
 From hiding credit card bills to storing away your purchases, addicts don’t want to risk their loved ones finding out and taking action to inhibit their shopping addiction.

 Causes of compulsive shopping

-If you exhibit any of the habits listed above, there is a chance that you have a shopping addiction.
-However, compulsive shopping begins from nowhere.
-Some addicts have said that compulsive shopping fills a void in their lives and gives them a thrill they can’t get in other aspects of their lives.
-(This can be a reason that some compulsive shoppers start shoplifting.)
+If you exhibit any of the habits listed above, there is a chance that you have this addiction.
+However, it begins from nowhere.
+Some addicts have said it fills a void in their lives and gives them a thrill they can’t get in other aspects of their lives.
+(This can be a reason that some start shoplifting.)

 Other people suffering from shopping addiction have classified themselves as perfectionists and are always shopping in order to have the perfect thing for every occasion.
 Some feel out of control in their daily lives and spending money gives them that feeling of control over a situation.
 There isn’t one cause of compulsive shopping, but it often stems from issues that have nothing to do with trips to the mall.

 Many people are addicted to shopping and have seen how it has affected their income, their home, and their relationships.
-However, it is possible to overcome and move past shopping addictions.
+However, it is possible to overcome and move past this stage.

 The first thing to do after realizing that you have a shopping addiction is to identify your triggers.
-Are you shopping when you have an argument with your significant other or a long day at work?
+When do you shop? when you have an argument with your significant other or a long day at work?
 Realize when these things are what make you feel the need to shop.
-If possible, try to delegate all necessary shopping – like grocery shopping – to other family members while you give yourself time to recover.
+If possible, try to delegate grocery shopping – to other family members while you give yourself time to recover.